IMSoley/tasawwuf/README.md

 * The Gulistan Or Rose Garden Of Sa'di [[Amazon](https://amzn.to/3awMBec), [PDF](http://www.sufi.ir/books/download/english/saadi-en/rosegarden-saadi-tr1-en.pdf)]
 * The Secret Rose Garden [[Amazon](https://amzn.to/37pKGpN), [PDF](http://www.sufism.ir/books/download/english/shabestari-en/secretrosegarden-shabestari_color-en.pdf)]
 * Freedom from the Self: Sufism, Meditation, Psychotherapy by Mohammad Shafii [[Amazon](https://amzn.to/37Hqdgn)]
+* The Way of Sufi Chivalry by Ibn al-Husayn al-Sulami
+* The Remembrance of God by Jalal-Al-Din Al-Suyuti
+* Revelation of the Veiled (Kashf al-Mahjub) by Ali Hujwiri
+* Letters of a Sufi Master by Shaykh ad-Darqawi
+* Key to the Garden by Habib Ahmad Mashhur al-Haddad The Doctrine of the Sufis: (Kitab Al-Taʻarruf Li-madhhab Ahl Al-tasawwuf) [[Amazon](https://amzn.to/3ax4ZUd), [PDF](https://archive.org/details/in.ernet.dli.2015.108515)]
+* Degrees of the Soul: Spiritual Stations on the Sufi Path
+* The Teachings of a Sufi Master by Seyed Mostafa Azmayesh
+* The Obligation Of Nasiha for the Prophet(SAW) by Qadi Iyad
+* Learning How to Learn: Psychology and Spirituality in the Sufi Way by Idries Shah
+* “READ!”
+(The Reality Behind Muhammad’s First Revelation)